-This Streusel-Topped Fresh Strawberry Pie Recipe is loaded with fresh strawberries (though you could use any berries!) and topped with a crunchy brown sugar streusel.
+This Streusel-Topped Fresh Strawberry Pie Recipe is loaded with fresh strawberries (you can use any berries!) and topped with a crunchy brown sugar streusel.
 The best way to use your summer berries!
-Perfect for 4th of July or summer cookouts.
-Includes step by step recipe video.

 - This pie crust recipe is very slightly adapted from Martha Stewart.
 It’s super simple, even for someone who’s not great at pie!

 - If you want to mix up your filling and add a variety of berries, feel free!
 Just about anything should work in this recipe.
 A little rhubarb would also be great!

 - 2 tablespoons corn starch will yield a filling that is saucy when warm, and slices perfectly when chilled.
 If you want it thicker, you can add an extra tablespoon of corn starch.